KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-08-22-atomic-term-symbols-pt-3.md

 ![Microstate Mn](/assets/img/atomic-term-symbols/microstate_Mn.png)

 Incidently enough, there is only one microstate left, which leaves us with $M_L = 0$.
 Therefore, $L=0$ and the term symbol (without $J$) is $^6S$.

-As the $3d$ subshell is exactly half-filled, the ground state term symbol cannot be determined by Hund's Rules alone.
-Experimental evidence suggests that the ground state term symbol of manganese is $^6S_{5/2}$.
+As the $3d$ subshell is exactly half-filled, it presents a dilemma with determining $J$ using Hund's Rules.
+However, the only possible value of $J$ is $5/2$, so the ground state term symbol of $J$ is $^6S_{5/2}$.

 Hund's Rules works very well for ground state electron configuration, but may fail for other excited configurations.
 In addition, Hund's Rules cannot be reliably used to determine the energy order of the term symbols of an electron configuration.
-In essence, **only use Hund's Rules to determine the ground state of an atom.**
+In essence, **use Hund's Rules only for the ground state of an atom.**

 # Conclusion

 When obtaining *all* term symbols of an electron configuration:

 1. Ignore all filled subshells.
+2. For each subshell, if the subshell is more than half-filled, replace electron holes with electrons.
-2. Calculate $l_i$ and $s_i$ for subshells with equivalent electrons by setting up a table of microstates or by using the table of term symbols provided in your textbook .
+2. Calculate $l_i$ and $s_i$ for subshells with equivalent electrons by setting up a table of microstates or by using the table of term symbols provided in your textbook.
-3. Calculate the total $L$ and $S$ by adding the $l_i$ and $s_i$ of all subshells subshells (non-equivalent electrons)
+3. Calculate the total $L$ and $S$ by adding the $l_i$ and $s_i$ of all subshells (non-equivalent electrons)
 4. Calculate $J$ for each combination of $L$ and $S$

-When obtaining the *ground state* term symbol when all term symbols of an electron configuration are known - Hund's Rules:
+When obtaining the *ground state* term symbol with all term symbols known - Hund's Rules:

 1. The term symbol with the largest value of $S$ is the most stable.
 2. For term symbols with the same value of $S$, the term symbol with the largest value of $L$ is the most stable.